Data Protection Policy F&Qs

 • University staff must take measures to protect and secure any documents containing personal information and inform recipients about the appropriate measures that will be taken.

-• Use of personal data on non-University-controlled equipment is the responsibility of the user.
+• Use of personal data on non-Institute-controlled equipment is the responsibility of the user.
 The security settings of such equipment should be regularly checked by the user in accordance with recognised protection techniques.

 • Responsibility for protecting the confidentiality of personal data extends to any individual(s) and institutions to which information is transmitted.
 EBU shall include provisions in relevant contracts (i.e. service agreements, collaboration agreements and data sharing agreements) stating that any personal data supplied by EBU is done so on the understanding that the recipient will keep it secure and confidential and use it only for the agreed purpose.